Itera/ariot-2017-trashtalk/README.md

 Raspberry PI runs the code provided in `raspi` to collect the data and push it to the server.

+####Note: there are a few util scripts in the scripts folder, go chek them out to fill your system with data!

 Gettings started
 ================